axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 1. Your bid is now placed and locked until the auction ends.
 To keep track of your bid and the auction in general, download the Ronin Wallet app and enable notifications.
 ![success](../../assets/auctioned/success.png)

-If you win the auction, your bid is transferred to the RNS registrar and you become the owner of the domain name for 1 year.
+If you win the auction, your bid is transferred to the RNS registrar, and you become the owner of the domain name without having to pay the renewal fee for the first year.

 ## Track your biddings